wp-plugins/subpages-expand/readme.txt

 == Screenshots ==
 1. Shortcode in parent post

-2. Public view showing subpage's titles with one expanded
+2. Public view showing each subpage's title with one expanded

 == Changelog ==